Our mission is to UnErase LGBTQ+ history in K-12 schools.

-History UnErased’s mission is to bring LGBTQ history into all classrooms to create a more just and harmonious world.
+Our vision is a more just and harmonious world.

-Why It Is Critical to Introduce LGBTQ-inclusive History and Academic Content within K-12 Core Subjects
+Why It Is Critical to Infuse LGBTQ-inclusive History and Academic Content

-Despite undeniable advancements for LGBTQ equality, the statistics relating to LGBTQ youth and homelessness, suicidality, risk behaviors and drop out rates are worsening.
-Study after study speaks to the unique opportunity and responsibility K-12 schools have to mitigate these statistics by disrupting the cycle of fear and shame through the presentation of a more honest and inclusive curriculum.
+Despite undeniable advancements for LGBTQ equality, the statistics relating to LGBTQ youth and homelessness, suicidality, dropout rates and risk behaviors are worsening.
+Study after study speaks to the unique opportunity and responsibility K-12 schools have to mitigate these statistics through the presentation of a more honest and inclusive curriculum.

 “It is upsetting that this has been erased from our history.
 We can’t let ignorance rule any longer.”